dct2012/4wm/README.md

 ----

 Work on steam
+  * store front
     * a lot of configure requests when window sized too small
+    * mouse cursor not in proper alignment

-  * games sometimes work, when they dont they're black/blank windows
+  * games
+    * launch instances of pulseaudio which hang; leaving the window black or unresponsive. killing these pulseaudio processes allow the game to resume.
+    * hitting escape and leaving the game window; other windows cant be focused and game cant return focus either.

 Gimp
   * when killing client, another window pops up, without configure request, map notify, etc

 Applications that ask before leaving
-  * client get killed before question is answered. so if the question is, are you sure you want to exit, and you say no, that client is already gone.
+  * client gets killed before question is answered. so if the question is, are you sure you want to exit, and you say no, that client is already gone.
   * firefox, libreoffice

-When switch monitors to a empty desktop, desktopinfo doesnt show/produce update

 Bugs
 ----